 When it comes to making the most of data visibility, it’s important to make sure that your data is organized and well represented.

 Data visibility is about knowing how to find, or where to find the information that’s important for your business.
-In order to be able to use the data for something constructive, it’s important that everybody knows what the data represents and how it is to be used.
+To be able to use the data for something constructive, everybody must know what the data represents and how it is to be used.

 One way to do this is to ensure that you have a way to reference and access the metadata, which will allow each department to locate and use the information that is needed from each place.